SamShowalter/CAMeLeon/README.md

 ```

 <a name = "agent_training"></a>
-## Agent Training
+### Agent Training

-Tapping into the RLlib training API, this script trains an RLlib agent with a few added arguments specific to the Cameleon environment.
-Specifically, the wrappers argument appropriately wraps the full-observability state to create a state of partial observability or an alternative representation altogether.
+Tapping into the RLlib training API, this script trains an RLlib agent with a few added arguments specific to Cameleon.
+Specifically, the wrappers argument appropriately wraps the fully-observable environment to create a state of partial observability or an alternative representation altogether.
 Beyond some small setup and integration details, this represents the existing RLlib training API, documentation for which can be found [here](https://docs.ray.io/en/master/rllib-training.html).

 ```bash
 # Run the script for training